OpenAir Atlantic

 The Weather Network gives you icons.
 Google gives you a forecast.
 Environment Canada has real data but buries it in a 1998-era interface.
 None of them answer the actual question: should I go to Cavendish Beach right now, and how long do I have before the rain hits?

-OpenAir pulls live data from Environment Canada, Fisheries & Oceans Canada, and ocean buoys — then runs it through an AI meteorologist trained to speak like a local, not a textbook.
+OpenAir pulls live observations and alerts from Environment Canada, tides and buoy data from Fisheries & Oceans Canada and CIOOS, short-range rain timing from Open-Meteo, and approved first-party station feeds where a private dashboard needs hyperlocal detail — then runs it through an AI meteorologist trained to speak like a local, not a textbook.
 The result is one clear answer per location, in plain English.

 The vision